NoubarKay/MiniOps.Nucleus/README.md

 | `SeedDatabase`              | `bool`                 | `false`     | Whether to seed the database automatically on startup                                                               |
 ---

+## ❓ FAQ

+**Is it thread-safe?**
+Yes, MiniOps.Nucleus uses a ConcurrentQueue for non-blocking, thread-safe writes.

+**Can it work without a database?**
+Currently, a database is required for batch inserts.

+**Which databases are supported?**
+SQLServer is fully supported; PostgreSQL, MySQL, SQLite support coming soon.

+**Does it impact app performance?**
+It is designed to be lightweight and minimal, with <1ms overhead per request.

+---

 ## 🤝 Contributing
 Contributions, issues, and feature requests are welcome!
 Please check the [issues](https://github.com/NoubarKay/MiniOps.Nucleus/issues) before creating new ones.

+---

+## 📄 License
+MiniOps.Nucleus is licensed under the [MIT License](LICENSE).